Struggling to get interviews?

 3. Add engineering skills throughout your work experience section

-When you write your work experience bullet points, it’s important to use action verbs that demonstrate the proactive role you’ve taken in your career as well as numbers to quantify your professional accomplishments.
+Use action verbs to show the proactive role you’ve taken in your career as well as numbers to quantify your accomplishments.

-Here’s an example of a work experience section that targets the keywords from our job ad (in bold):
+Here’s an example of a work experience section that targets the keywords (in bold) from the job ad:

 Senior Energy Engineer